temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.md

 2. Right-click on the `NHOOD` field and choose Summarize to open the Summarize dialog box.
 Recall that this field is a unique identifier of each neighborhood.
 This is the field we are summarizing on.
 3. The 'Select a field to summarize:' box should have `NHOOD` entered
 4. For 'Choose one or more summary statistics to be included in the output table:' expand the `Total_Pop` field by clicking on the plus sign.
 Click Sum.
 This indicates that we want the sum of the total population for all the tracts that are in the same neighborhood.
 5. For 'Specify output table' choose a path and the file name 'Neighborhood\_Pop'.
+Make sure to set the Save as type to "dBase".
+ArcGIS will automatically add a `.dbf` extension.

 Add the new table to ArcMap and open it.